 In December 2013, the government reversed its original stance and decided to create a plan to pursue the shared-market agreement with the private sector.
-In March 2014, the Sierra Leonean government extended the public-private partnership contract by six months so that parliament could debate on a new (IFI-required) telecommunications act being developed by a French consultancy firm.
-However, the World Bank Country Manager, Francis Ato Brown, gave the government 21 days to address market liberalisation concerns, with the threat of suspension on 4 March 2014 (Global Times 2014).
-Ironically, the Bank's aforementioned suspension of funding in September 2014 interrupted the Bank's final payment of around US\$200,000 to the French firm, which resulted in their withholding delivery of the final act.
+In March 2014, the Sierra Leonean government extended the public-private partnership contract by six months so that parliament could debate on a new (IFI required) Telecommunications Act being developed by a French consultancy firm.
+However, the World Bank Country Manager, Francis Ato Brown, gave the government 21 days to address market liberalization concerns with the threat of suspension on March 4, 2014 ("World Bank to Suspend Sierra Leone," 2014).
+Ironically, the Bank's aforementioned suspension of funding in September 2014 interrupted the Bank's final payment of around USD \$200,000 to the French firm, which resulted in their withholding delivery of the final Act.